- What is Cursillo?

 How long do I need to wait before I can return to be on a Cursillo team?

 You can submit a team application upon completion of your initial Cursillo weekend but be aware that you will need to wait one year before your name will become available.
 This one year wait period is to give you ample time to grow in your spirituality after your initial Cursillo experience.
 Once you have been on a team, you will again need to wait one year before being called again.
 This is so others have the opportunity to serve.
 If you have submitted your team application and it has been awhile, be aware that we have a long list of applicants.
 Do not give up hope of being called.
 You will be called in God’s time.
+Be sure to contact the team application committee if you have changed your phone number.
+We often have difficulty contacting people because their phone numbers have changed.

 What do I need to know about being on a Cursillo team?